MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-solution-hybrid-connectivity.md

 ## Create a virtual network in global Azure and Azure Stack

 Use the following steps to create a virtual network by using the portal.
-You can use these [example values](https://docs.microsoft.com/azure/vpn-gateway/vpn-gateway-howto-site-to-site-resource-manager-portal#values) if you're using this article as a tutorial.
-But, if you're using this article to configure a production environment, replace the example settings with  your own values.
+You can use these [example values](https://docs.microsoft.com/azure/vpn-gateway/vpn-gateway-howto-site-to-site-resource-manager-portal#values) if you're using this article as only a tutorial.
+If you're using this article to configure a production environment, replace the example settings with  your own values.

 > [!IMPORTANT]
 > You must ensure that there isn't an overlap of IP addresses in Azure or Azure Stack vNet address spaces.